SHxBHAM/CortexChat/README.md

 ## Contributions

 We're building CortexChat to be a robust but flexible tool — and we're doing it in the open.
-If you're interested in retrieval systems, UI/UX for AI tools, embeddings, or building with Gemini, we’d love to have you involved.
+If you're interested in retrieval systems, UI/UX for AI tools, embeddings, or building with Gemini, we'd love to have you involved.

-Everything’s modular: the embedding stack, chunking logic, and UI components can be reused or swapped.
+Everything's modular: the embedding stack, chunking logic, and UI components can be reused or swapped.
 Contributions, feedback, and testing are all welcome.

 ---